 - 1. General Store/ Houston Hardware Company

 - 2. ca. 1860

 - 3. Single retail; Queen Anne

 - 4. William Brunson had a store here in 1872.
 In 1893 Hugh Lawson had a store here.
 During the 1930s the Kunz family operated it as a dry goods store, including a millinery.
 Later in the 1930s it became Houston Hardware, owned and operated by the Andrew family.
 It was here where Dr. Minor Havis accidentally shot himself while admiring a gun.
 It was a Friday afternoon and he walked home.
 By Tuesday afternoon he had perished.
 Impressions gift shop was located here.
 In the middle 1980s the Sugar Plum children's store began operations here and continues today.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry.

 - 5. Significant alterations/non-contributing elements: Replacement windows and doors.